timescale/docs/_partials/_cloud-connect.md

 ### Check your service and connect to it

-To check a service associated with your account is running, then connect to it:
+To ensure a Timescale service is running correctly:

 1. In the [Services section in Timescale Console][services-portal], check that your service is marked as `Running`.

 1. Use PopSQL or psql to connect to your service:
-    - [Setup PopSQL][popsql]: follow the instructions to easily connect to your service in the UI.
+    - [Setup PopSQL][popsql]: Follow the instructions to easily connect to your service in the UI.
-    - [psql][install-psql]: connect to your service with the value of `Service URL` from the config file you just saved.
+    - [psql][install-psql]: Connect to your service with the value of `Service URL` from the config file you just saved.

       <CodeBlock canCopy={true} showLineNumbers={false} children={`